-We appreciate how hard this period is for our tenants, their families and loved ones.
-We have had to make a lot of changes to our services in order to minimise the risk of cross infection to you and to our staff.
-We have changed our priorities and how we keep in touch with you during this time.
+We understand how hard these restrictions have been, and continue to be, for our tenants, their families and loved ones.
+We have had to make a lot of changes to our services in order to minimise the risk of cross infection to you, our staff and others.
+We are sorry, but the changes are unavoidable if we are to keep as many people as safe as possible.

 HCHA HEAD OFFICE IS CLOSED

-Please be assured that we are still here and all of the ‘back office’ work is still going ahead as before.
-If you need to contact us call 0208 424 2776 for the latest contact information or email info@HCHA.org.uk who will forward your enquiry to the most appropriate available person.
+Although the physical office is closed, please be assured that we are still here, and all of the ‘back office’ work is still going ahead as before.
+If you need to contact us, call 0208 424 2776 for the latest contact information, or email info@HCHA.org.uk and your enquiry will be forwarded to the most appropriate available person.

 Sheltered and Extra Care Housing

 We know it is hard not to be able to meet up in your communal lounges if they are closed off.
-We will reconsider this when the Government announces that people can gather together safely inside.
-At the time of writing this is not permitted.
+We will reconsider this when the Government announces that people can gather together safely inside in a way that we can manage.
+At the time of writing we are not yet able to reopen them.

 If you are worried about anything call our staff or pull the orange chord in your home.
 DO NOT DELAY.